verana-labs/verifiable-trust-vpr-spec/spec.md

 - `corporation` (group): (Signer) signature must be verified.
 - `operator` (account): (Signer) signature must be verified.
 - [[AUTHZ-CHECK]](#authz-check-common-authorization-and-fee-grant-precondition-checks) MUST pass for this (`corporation`, `operator`) pair and this message type.
-- `id` MUST be a valid uint64 and a permission entry with the same id MUST exist.
+- `id` MUST be a valid uint64 and a `Participant` entry with the same id MUST exist.

 ###### [MOD-PP-MSG-2-2-2] Renew Participant OP permission checks